but not the others!

-Sunday morning was typical Abaco weather with sun and light breeze and 80 degrees with centre consoles coming and going to the local bar for an afternoon of sun and fun.
-We decided to walk to Nippers beach on the ocean side for a swim and lunch at Nippers as it was getting uncomfortably lumpy to stay on the boat.
-On the lee shore it was calm.
+Sunday morning is typical Abaco weather with sun and light breeze and 80 degrees with centre consoles coming and going to the local bar for an afternoon of sun and fun.
+We decided to walk to Nippers beach on the ocean side for a swim and lunch at Nippers as it is getting uncomfortably lumpy to stay on the boat.
+On the lee shore it is calm.

 Seas started to boil

-By early afternoon, the front came in and seas started to boil.
-Sonsie, a 41’ Trawler Motor Yacht, was bow in facing west in our slip.
-On our port side also bow in was a 55’ Jefferson Motor Yacht.
-Next were a couple of 40’ sloops and on the end of the T-Dock was a 70’ Cockpit Motor Yacht stern into the wind about 80,000 lbs.
-On the first slip on the other side of the dock beside the 70’er was a 44’ Atlantic Trawler Yacht bow to the wind.
-Opposite us was a 30’ centre console with triple outboards bow to the wind and a couple of houseboats broadside to the wind.
-A cat sailboat was two slips down on our starboard side.
+Early this afternoon, the front came in and seas started to boil.
+Sonsie, a 41’ Trawler Motor Yacht, is bow in facing west in our slip.
+On our port side also bow in, is a 55’ Jefferson Motor Yacht.
+Next are a couple of 40’ sloops and on the end of the T-Dock is a 70’ Cockpit Motor Yacht stern into the wind about 80,000 lbs.
+On the first slip on the other side of the dock beside the 70’er is a 44’ Atlantic Trawler Yacht bow to the wind.
+Opposite us is a 30’ centre console with triple outboards bow to the wind and a couple of houseboats broadside to the wind.
+A cat sailboat is two slips down on our starboard side.

 We spent the afternoon in the Art Café where we could keep an eye on the boat and Doug made regular trips to the dock to check the lines.
 We had Road Runner (our laptop) with us so were able to make good use of our time writing articles.

-By early evening, everyone was back on the dock dreading the thought of getting on their boats as the storm was worsening.
-The smaller boats were leaping viciously in their slips like bucking broncos as the wind howled making boarding very dangerous or impossible.
-Even moving around on the larger boats was very challenging.
+By early this evening, everyone was back on the dock dreading the thought of getting on their boats as the storm was worsening.
+The smaller boats are leaping viciously in their slips like bucking broncos as the wind howls making boarding very dangerous or impossible.
+Even moving around on the larger boats is very challenging.

 The starboard hull deck joint molding/sheerline of the 57’ Jefferson beside us was threatening to land on the flat top of the midship piling.
 He had been rubbing on it earlier, but as the tide rose, the boat was galloping above and below the top of the piling.
 We helped him to quickly correct that situation so that his deck wouldn’t be torn off.
 The 70’er on the end was wearing out his fenders and had to keep the aft cockpit bilge pump running to pump out the waves crashing hard against his transom and spraying into his cockpit.
 All of us thought he should have turned around and retied with his nose into the wind earlier in the day, but he was counting on the weather forecast that he had been monitoring on his elaborate electronic equipment installed specifically for that purpose.